ncusi/HaPy-Bug/README.md

   * entry with type 'cve' contains line and file annotations
     * subentry "diffsFiles" contains "fileName", assigned category "category" and annotated lines in "lines", divided into "afterChange" and "beforeChange" of specific commit

+## How to use the dataset:
+Write a script to load data from "annotated_data" directory and process it according to your needs.

 Example first "data/cve" entry
 ```
 {'id': 'CVE-2019-11340',